 ➤ In June 2018, Bilbao in Spain, limited speed to 30 km/h with the triple aim of reducing noise, pollution and increasing road safety.
-One year after the implementation of the 30 km/h speed limit, the city had reduced the road crashes by 23%
+One year after the implementation of the 30 km/h speed limit, the city had:

-- ➤ In July 2016, Edinburgh in UK, lowered the speed limit on almost all of its roads from 30 mph to 20 mph.
-One year later, the zones with a reduced speed limit saw a 38% decrease in the number of road crashes (371 fewer crashes compared to the previous year), including fewer crashes involving cyclists and pedestrians - ➤ In November 2021, Zurich in Switzerland, implemented 30km/h speed limit restrictions on parts of its street network to reduce noise levels and improve the health and quality of life of the city's residents.
-After the implementation of this measure, a 25% reduction in road fatalities was identified.
-The incidence of car-pedestrian crashes was cut by 16% and the number of injured pedestrians by 20%
+- ightharpoonup Reduction in air pollution: 11,4% decrease in NO2-μm3, 17,1% decrease in NO_x-μm3 and 19,1% decrease in PM10 - ➤ Reduction in the number of road crashes by 23% - ➤ In July 2016, Edinburgh in UK, lowered the speed limit on almost all of its roads from 30 mph to 20 mph.
+One year later, the zones with a reduced speed limit saw: - > Reduction in particulate matter (PM) by 8% - ➤ Reduction in the number of road crashes by 38% including fewer crashes involving cyclists and pedestrians - In November 2021, Zurich in Switzerland, implemented 30km/h speed limit restrictions.
+After the implementation of this measure, it was observed: - Reduction in traffic noise between 3dB and 5dB - ➤ Reduction in fatalities in road crashes by 25%